byronrthomas/ShockNetDocs/index.md

 ### Difference with Horizons scanning page

-## Choosing producers experiencing a shock
+## Selecting producers experiencing a shock

-## Choosing producers to protect from a shock
+## Selecting producers to protect from a shock

 ### Markdown